callum-hart/mono/docs/patterns/DiscreteBreakpoints.md

 ```
 *Figure 1*

 In this example the **media queries rely on their position in the cascade** to produce the expected behaviour.
-On screens larger than 1000px all 3 rule-sets will apply with the last in the cascade taking effect (the font-size of a.logo will be 18px).
+On screens wider than 1000px all 3 rule-sets will apply with the last in the cascade taking effect (the font-size of a.logo will be 18px).
 It overrides the other font-size declarations.

 Reshuffling the order of rule-sets produces a different result: